Positive curvature and discrete abelian symmetry: Estimates for error correcting codes

+which is essentially the Hamming bound from the theory of error correcting codes.
+Now $r \geq \ceil{\tfrac{n+1}{2}}$, so we obtain

+Calculating both sides for all values of $n$ in this range, we obtain a contradiction.
+This finishes the proof of Part (1) for all $n > 68$.

-Finally, to prove Part (1) for dimensions $n \leq 68$, we note that the Hamming bound is not sufficient.
-Instead we check the code tables contained in Appendix \ref{sec:Appendix} to see that the result holds for those values of $n$.
-This completes the proof of Part (1).
+Finally, for $n \leq 68$, we use the code tables included in Appendix \ref{sec:Appendix} to conclude that some involution exists with weight equal to $d(n,r)$ with $r = \ceil{\tfrac{n+1}{2}}$ and moreover that $d(n,r) \leq \tfrac{n+3}{4}$ for all values of $n$ in this range.
+This completes the proof of Part (1). \end{proof}

-We now prove Part (2) noting that the proof follows along the same lines as the proof of Part (1).
-We start with dimensions $n \geq 55$, and observe that this part of the proof does not require the assumption that $n$ is odd.
-By hypothesis, we have